roggerwilliam/Easy-Guacamole-Installer/README.md

 ⚙️ **To customize the many available script options:**

 - Exit `1-setup.sh` at the first prompt.
-- All configurable script options are noted at the start of `1-setup.sh` under **Silent setup options**.
-Re-run the edited setup script after making your changes.
-(Re-run script locally, do not re-run the automatic install web link).
+- All configurable script options are shown under **Silent setup options** at the start of `1-setup.sh`.
-- Certain combinations of the **Silent setup options** will allow for a fully unattended install supporting mass deployment or highly customized docker builds.
+- Certain combinations of the **Silent setup options** will allow for a fully unattended install supporting mass deployment or highly customised docker builds.
+- Re-run your edited script locally after making changes (do not re-run the automatic install web link - see below.

 **Other custom install notes:**
 - **Caution:** Re-running the auto-installer re-downloads the suite of scripts and this will overwrite all your script edits.
 You must therefore run 1-setup.sh LOCALLY after editing.
-If any other scripts are edited, their corresponding download links in the 1-setup.sh script must also be commented out.
+If any other child scripts are edited, their corresponding download links in the 1-setup.sh script must also be commented out.
 - Upgrade scripts are **automatically customised with your specifc installation settings** for consistent future updates.
 (Re-downloading from the auto install link after install will overwrite all custom settings as above.)
 - Nginx reverse proxy is configured to default to at least TLS 1.2.
 For ancient systems, see commented sections of the `/etc/nginx/nginx.conf` file after install.
 - A daily MySQL backup job is automatically configured under the script owner's crontab.